racheliurui/markdown/Trending/AWS/031_ElasticCache.md

    * Failover is automatic, will chose the read replica with lowest latency and will switch the dns automatically
 * API provided to query all read replica endpoints
 * Sharding : 16384 sharding slots (automatic client sharding; developer must use Redis Cluster Client )

+* Standard Redis use case
+ * Leaderboard
+ * Counters ; like & dislike

 ### Redis key feature